johnbrandborg/cruds/docs/interfaces.rst

 Planhat
 -------

-Planhat is customer success platform with imense capabilities.
+Planhat is customer success platform with immense capabilities.
 CRUDs offers a full implementation of the Planhat platform as an Interfaces.

 Once you have a Planhat client create be sure to look at the comprehensive